github/docs/content/actions/using-containerized-services/creating-postgresql-service-containers.md

           --health-interval 10s
           --health-timeout 5s
           --health-retries 5
+        ports:
+          # Maps tcp port 5432 on service container to the host
+          - 5432:5432

     steps:
       # Downloads a copy of the code in your repository before running CI tests